mjang/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 ## Early-Bird Tickets Sold Out

-Both corporate and independent early-birt tickets have sold out.
+Both corporate and independent early-bird tickets have sold out.
 Thanks to everyone who has already purchased a ticket.
 Regular independent and corporate tickets are now available.

-We do expect the conference to sell out fully, so
+We do expect the conference to sell out, so
 [buy your tickets](https://ti.to/writethedocs/write-the-docs-eu-2015/) today.

 ## Videos from Write the Docs Europe 2014